 Fuzzecl is an artistic name with two meanings.
-In Slovenian dialect, it means “socks”, but it also echoes the word “fuzzed” — a fitting reflection of the mindset that shaped many of my earlier years.
-What started as a local joke from my brother-in-law somehow became a name that stayed with me.
+In Slovenian dialect, it means “socks”, but it also echoes the word “fuzzed”, which somehow fits the mindset and energy of my earlier years.
+What started as a local joke from my brother-in-law slowly became a name that stayed with me.

-My early days were a mix of heavy nights, slow mornings, and a lot of raw creativity.
-Music, skateboarding, and filmmaking were a big part of that chapter.
-Together with my friends at Bros Before Pros Production, I created numerous longboarding and skateboarding videos, along with several official event videos for Big Mountain Skate that received strong feedback.
-Those projects captured the energy of a time that was messy, creative, and unforgettable. (find more in my video archive)
+My early creative years were shaped by music, skateboarding, filmmaking, heavy nights, slow mornings, and a lot of raw ideas.
+Together with my friends at Bros Before Pros Production, I created numerous longboarding and skateboarding videos, as well as several official event videos for Big Mountain Skate.
+Those projects captured a time that was messy, free, intense, and full of creative energy.

 Photo by CK photography